- Backend

 Fetch all organizations

-# auth object somes from init_base_auth
+# auth object comes from init_base_auth

 auth.fetch_org_by_query(page_size=10, page_number=0, order_by=OrgQueryOrderBy.CREATED_AT_ASC)

-page_size | The number of results to return at a time.
-Must be between 1 and 100, default 10. |
+The number of results to return at a time.
+Must be between 1 and 100, default 10.

-page_number | Used to page over results |
+Used to page over results

 Successful response: